 Cannot work past the last day of attending classes or June 30th, whichever comes first.

 PageUp Online Job Offer: To be completed by all first-time employees of TC (regardless of the type of employment) when getting authorized for the job.
 The Departmental Hiring Manager/supervisor will initiate the on-boarding process by sending a contingent job offer.
-Once the student has accepted a job offer, all employment details and employment authorization must be completed within PageUp prior to the start date.
+Once the student has accepted a job offer and completed the post-offer on-boarding steps, all employment details and employment authorization must be completed within PageUp prior to the start date.

 FWS Agreement Contract and Terms: To be completed by all Federal Work-Study employees every year or for any additional work-study job.Note: Failure to complete the FWS Agreement Contract and Terms at the Office of Financial Aid WILL result in the termination of your work study job offer and/or paycheck and payment delays.
 It is the student and hiring department's responsibility to obtain and return the required forms in advance within a timely manner at the Office of Financial Aid.

-Rehire Documents: Students employees (work study, interim, graduate assistants) who have worked at TC in some capacity may be required to complete re-hiring documents.
+Rehire Documents: Students workers (Work Study, interim, graduate assistants) who have worked at TC in some capacity may be required to complete re-hiring documents.
 The hiring department and student should ensure that all hiring documents are up-to-date with their HR Generalist at the Human Resources Office.

 Change Form: To be completed when a student employee changes a job or adds a job to ensure paychecks are delivered to the correct TC mailbox.
 Available at the Office of Human Resources.

-Timesheets: All workers must submit bi-weekly timesheets to the Office of Financial Aid to get paid.
+Timesheets: All workers must submit bi-weekly timesheets to the Office of Financial Aid to be paid.
 Student workers may update W-4 and IT-2104 forms if needed.
-This allows Payroll to take the correct amount of deductions from their paychecks.
+This allows the Payroll Department to apply the correct number of deductions from each paycheck.